-The Washington County Mental Health Program has implemented a Quality Assurance and Performance Improvement process that addresses the needs of Washington County clients.
-The main goals of the Quality Improvement program include: monitoring the effectiveness of the mental health services funded by Washington County, identifying strategies to improve the quality of services, responding to concerns of consumers of services and the community, ensuring that services are provided by qualified persons and organizations, and ensuring compliance with state and federal requirements.
+The Washington County Mental Health Program has implemented a Quality Assurance and Performance Improvement process that addresses the needs of Health Share of Oregon/Washington County Members.
+The main goals of the Quality Improvement program include: monitoring the effectiveness of the mental health services funded by Health Share of Oregon, identifying strategies to improve the quality of services, responding to concerns of consumers of services and the community, ensuring that services are provided by qualified persons and organizations, and ensuring compliance with state and federal requirements.

 The Quality Improvement program is responsible for the following areas: